 For the majority of parents going through a divorce or separation, their overwhelming concern is where and with whom their child or children will live.
 As stated above, in lieu of granting custody to one parent or the other, the Illinois court now seeks to allocate parenting time between both parties.
 Under Part VI, Section 5/602.7(b) of Marriage Dissolution Act, there are two options for determining where the child lives and the amount of time each parent gets to spend with the child:

-In determining the child’s best interests, the court will factor in the wishes of the child as well as their parents, the child’s current living situation and their current primary caregiver, as well as factors such as the distance between the party’s residence and the child’s current education and social needs.
+In determining the children’s best interests, the court will factor in the wishes of the children as well as their parents, the children’s current living situation and their current primary caregiver, as well as factors such as the distance between the party’s residence and the children’s current education and social needs.
 The court may also offer each parent the right of first refusal.
-This means that if one of the parents intends to leave the child with an alternate caregiver, they must first offer the other parent the right to care for the child themselves.
+This means that if one of the parents intends to leave the children with an alternate caregiver, they must first offer the other parent the right to care for the children themselves.

-If you or a loved one is involved in a child custody dispute, contact Sabuco, Beck, Hansen, Massino & Pollack, PC today.
+If you or a loved one is involved in a child custody dispute, contact Sabuco Beck, P.C. today.
 Our experienced Will County family law attorneys provide professional legal representation you can count on in sensitive family court matters, defending your interests while protecting your legal rights as a parent.